-Quantum computing, as an emerging research hotspot in recent years, aims to utilize the principles of quantum mechanics to realize a different way of operation from classical information.
-Its outstanding performance on specific complex problems has inspired its adoption in the field of machine learning \cite{Biamonte2017quantum}, with the aim of addressing current challenges such as dimensionality explosion and optimization difficulties.
-However, in recent years, as more machine learning algorithms have been quantized \cite{ying2010quantum}, scholars have found that quantum machine learning offers no significant advantage in algorithmic acceleration.
+Quantum computing, an emerging research frontier in recent years, seeks to harness the principles of quantum mechanics to enable an operation distinct from classical information processing.
+Its outstanding performance on specific complex problems has inspired its adoption in the field of machine learning \cite{Biamonte2017quantum}, with the aim of addressing current challenges such as dimensionality explosion and optimization difficulties \cite{xie2025enhanced}.
+However, in recent years, as more machine learning algorithms have been quantized, scholars have found that quantum machine learning offers no significant advantage in algorithmic acceleration \cite{dong2023machine,Goshvarpour2025quantum}.
 In the context of NISQ, the development of generalizable quantum AI methods appears to have encountered yet another bottleneck \cite{chen2023complexity}.
 In quantum computing, information is stored in the wave function and can only be extracted through measurements.
-Unlike Kolmogorov's probability axioms, quantum probability is based on von Neumann's measurement theory, where the probability of a quantum state is determined by the square of its amplitude \cite{von2018mathematical}.
-Thus, when classical probabilistic information is directly transferred to quantum computing for processing, a significant difference arises in how information is updated: \textbf{From directly updating the probabilities of basic events in classical to updating the probabilities of quantum states by manipulating qubits.} However, in previous research on quantum machine learning, scholars appear to have overlooked these implications.
-The basic probability assignment (BPA) \footnote{Also called basic belief assignment in TBM.}, an identical information content representation of belief function, can be viewed as a $2^n$-dimensional normalized weight vector.
+Unlike Kolmogorov's probability axioms, quantum probability is based on von Neumann's measurement theory, where the probability of a quantum state is determined by the square of its amplitude.
+Thus, when classical probabilistic information is transferred directly to quantum computing for processing, a significant difference emerges in how information is updated: \textbf{From updating the probabilities of basic events in classical systems to updating the probabilities of quantum states through the manipulation of qubits.} However, in previous research on quantum machine learning, scholars seem to have overlooked these implications.
+The basic probability assignment (BPA)\footnote{Also referred to as basic belief assignment in TBM.}, an identical information content representation of belief function, can be viewed as a $2^n$-dimensional normalized weight vector.
 When a BPA is encoded in a quantum superposition state, each element can be associated with a qubit, this consistency does not exist in probabilistic semantics \cite{zhou2023bf}.